lietu/jsis/README.md

 Everything you need should be at [https://github.com/lietu/jsis](https://github.com/lietu/jsis)

 ## Is it ready?

-No. It's ready for use, but still missing several features.
+No. It's ready for use, to generate stats from eggdrop logs, but still missing several features.
 You're welcome to help.

 Some such features are:

-* Automatically following nicks through nick changes etc.
+ - Automatically following nicks through nick changes etc.
-* Configurable user details, aliases, gender, etc.
+ - Configurable user details, aliases, gender, etc.
-* Calculating references to nicks
+ - Calculating references to nicks
+ - Rendering of when the top users are active
-* Better lists of foul & aggressive words, smileys, etc.
+ - Better lists of foul & aggressive words, smileys, etc.
+ - More themes are always nice to have, if everyones' stats look the same, it can get pretty boring
-* A few of the fragments, some might need some of the above features to finish.
+ - A few of the fragments, some might need some of the above features to finish.
-* Maybe copy a few more ideas off pisg/fisg/mIRCStats/others
+ - Maybe copy a few more ideas off pisg/fisg/mIRCStats/others

+Also there's still some cleaning up needed for the code, after thinking of the existing and coming features a bit more.

 ## Requirements